Meteor-Community-Packages/meteor-link-accounts/README.md

 ##Usage
 Call Meteor.linkWith[ServiceName] in place instead of loginWith

+For github, if you run into the issue.

+        Uncaught TypeError: Cannot read property 'redirectUrl' of undefinedGithub.requestCredential

+You can use  Meteor.linkWithGithub({"redirectUrl": "redirect URL"});

 ##Design:
 1. Piggyback on existing Meteor oauth login system.
 Use login handler.